minghsu/usim_modifier_v3/README.md

 # Update History

+## 2025-04-27

+- Todo: Update the task to fetch the AID value from the USIM application

 ## 2023-02-19

 - Fixed: Handle MSISDN numbers with an odd number of digits correctly (Thanks for [Simon Arlott](https://github.com/nomis))